clydebuilt1974/TryHackMe/Junior Penetration Tester/Network Security/NMAP Live Host Discovery.md

 MAC Address: 02:28:B1:2E:B0:1B (Unknown)
 Nmap done: 256 IP addresses (8 hosts up) scanned in 2.11 seconds
 ```
-* Scan output shows that eight hosts are up and shows their MAC addresses.
 * Do not expect to learn the MAC addresses of the targets unless they are on the same subnet as the source system.
 * Output indicates that Nmap did not need to send ICMP packets as it confirmed that these hosts are up based on the ARP responses received.
-* Repeat the ICMP scan but now scan from a system in a different subnet.
+* Repeat the ICMP scan but now scanning from a system in a different subnet.
   * The results are similar but without the MAC addresses.
 ```
 sudo nmap -PE -sn 10.10.68.220/24